What are Some Common Neonatal Infections?

 Listeriosis: Known by its scientific name listeria monocytogenes, listeriosis is a bacterial infection that usually results from eating contaminated food.
 It can be transmitted from a mother to her child during pregnancy and can result in premature birth or even stillbirth if left untreated.
 The infection is usually detected by a blood or spinal fluid test and be treated with antibiotics.

 Conjunctivitis: Also known as pink eye, conjunctivitis is a bacterial or viral infection of a baby’s eye membranes.
 It causes the eyes to turn red and discharge pus and fluid.
 Conjunctivitis is treated by eye drops, antibiotics, or ointment.

 Left untreated, neonatal infections can lead to developmental delays, neurological problems, brain damage, heart problems, and even death.
 In some cases, medical professionals may fail to diagnose neonatal infections or may not provide adequate and timely treatment.
-If your child has been diagnosed with a neonatal infection, Law Offices of Thomas L. Gallivan, PLLC may be able to help.
+If your child has been diagnosed with a neonatal infection, the White Plains medical malpractice lawyers at the Law Offices of Thomas L. Gallivan, PLLC may be able to help.
 We will investigate your child’s medical records and consult with a pediatric specialist to determine the cause of your child’s condition.
 If his or her neonatal infection could have been prevented, we will recover compensation from those responsible.
-Call Law Offices of Thomas L. Gallivan, PLLC for a free consultation.
+Call The Law Offices of Thomas L. Gallivan, PLLC for a free consultation.